How to use - Website

 Recommending complete surgical sets, including sterilization containers and baskets, if required, is one of nopa’s core competences.
 For the past 35 years, nopa has gained a vast experience in the making of surgical instruments.
 This makes us an ideal partner.
 Many of our recommended sets are also included in our catalogues.
+You can find the sets in our product data base.
 Customized adaptations to the sets are easily possible.
 Please don’t hesitate to ask our customer service.

 2.3 What can you do, if you cannot find a particular instrument?

 Our website and our catalogues offer multiple search options.
-You can search for products by description, name, author, length, competitor’s item no., etc. If you still cannot find an instrument, please don’t hesitate to ask our customer service for assistance.
+You can search for products by description, name, author, item no. .
+If you still cannot find an instrument, please don’t hesitate to ask our customer service for assistance.